PavinWu/CSIRO_auralisation/README.md

-# CSIRO_auralisation
+# CSIRO_sonification
 Some sounds generated during my internship at CSIRO.
-These are from elderly's activity values of Smarthome.
+The values used to generate sounds come from sensor values of a person's acitivty living in SmartHome.
 The sounds can be generated automaitcally from codes (Python & midiutil etc.).

 ## generation